ShuvankarBhattacharjee/Netflix_data_project_03/README.md

 # **Netflix Project**![Netflix Logo](https://github.com/ShuvankarBhattacharjee/Netflix_data_project_03/blob/main/netflix_logo.png)

 **DESCRIPTION**
-In this project, I took this dataset from kaggle and use basic excel formulas to clean data and then used sql querries to clean data in a much deeper level and also to get 16 industry level question answers.
+In this project, I took this dataset from Kaggle and used basic Excel formulas to clean data and then used sql querries to clean data at a much deeper level and also to get 16 industry-level question answers.

 ```
 CREATE TABLE netflix